Screwdrivers (#00 and #000 Philips)

 Film Advance Lever

 Take your 16mm flexiclamp and gently unscrew the capping screw.
-Turn anti-clockwise to loosen, clockwise to tighten.
+Turn clockwise to loosen, anti-clockwise to tighten.
+(UPDATE: Robert J. contacted me, informing me that this screw is reverse threaded, and I have updated my directions accordingly.
+I apologise for any confusion.)
 You will reveal a chrome retaining screw.
 Remove this screw with the spanner wrench.
 Lift off the entire lever.
 There are some more screws underneath so try to get them out together.

 You will see a retaining piece under the lever, secured by two small screws.
 Remove these screws and the retainer.